al-ghalib/pharmacy-mgt-system/README.md

-# Pharmacy Management System
+# B2C Pharmacy Management System

 ## Overview
-This is a Pharmacy Management System built using Django.
+This is a Pharmacy Management System built using the Django Rest Framework, following the best practices.
 It provides a comprehensive solution for managing pharmacy inventory, sales, and customer records efficiently.
-The system allows pharmacists to keep track of stock, process sales, and generate invoices seamlessly.
+The system allows pharmacists to keep track of stock, process sales, and update inventories.

 ## Features
 - **User Authentication**: Secure login and user roles for admins and staff.